ibm-cloud-docs/solution-tutorials/hybrid-mobile-push-analytics.md

 ## Objectives

 * Create a mobile project with Push Notifications and Mobile Analytics services.
-* Obtain APNs and FCM credentials.
+* Learn how to obtain APNs and FCM credentials.
 * Download the code and complete required setup.
 * Instrumenting the app to use mobile analytics.
 * Configure, send, and monitor push notifications.